18mr/votervox/_posts/2015-06-30-five-kinds-access.md

 ## So What?

-I'm excited about the potential for our work to address not just access to the mechanics of voting, but these other forms of access as well.
-In many ways, I see these five forms of access working together to yield more than the sum of their parts.
-This is what's most exciting to me about the potential of good voter outreach and empowerment efforts: getting out the vote, in this framework, can mean more than just getting people to the polls.
+Our work has the potential to address not just access to the mechanics of voting, but these other forms of access as well.
+In many ways, these five forms of access working together yield more than the sum of their parts.
+This is what's most exciting to me about the potential of VoterVOX as a voter outreach and empowerment effort: getting out the vote, in this framework, can mean more than just getting people to the polls.
 Voting can become a building block of real grassroots power.